 Highlighted products from Castile-La Mancha include both game and farm animals and the sorts of ingredients that naturally complement them: peppers, tomatoes, garlic, onions, and olive oil.
 Manchego cheese hails from here.

 The dishes you’ll want are pisto Manchego (a sort of ratatouille I would cook up when we lived in Madrid, using La Mancha eggplant with tomatoes, peppers, garlic and olive oil).
-Roasted red peppers are a local product I’m happy to buy prepared at the grocery to brighten main or side dishes.
+Roasted red peppers are a local product I’m happy to buy prepared at the market to brighten main or side dishes.

 For sweets, definitely go out of your way for some marzipan.
 It’s made throughout the country, especially around the holidays, but is a perennial favorite of Toledo and this region.